Construction Methods Based on Minimum Weight Distribution for Polar Codes with Successive Cancellation List Decoding: Construction Methods Based on MWD for SCL Decoding

-In this section, we first introduce the construction criterion according to the information-theoretic perspective on SCL decoding.
-Then, we use the criterion to provide a construction method called BGR-MWD algorithm.
+In this section, we first introduce the entropy constraint according to the information-theoretic perspective on SCL decoding.
+Then, we use the entropy constraint to provide a construction method called entropy constraint bit-swapping (ECBS) algorithm.